szetyng/HLP5/documentation.md

 ## Differences from VisUAL
 In testing, can only test for 13 memory locations.
 Curently case-sensitive, only accepts assembler lines in all uppercase.
 Plan to implement in group stage, toUpper all assembler lines.
 More efficient than doing it at a module level.
-VisUAL allows `OFFSET` to be a register, numerical expressions (eg: `#4+4`) or shifted register. **I allow register and decimals, will fix soon.** Numerical expression: will integrate with arithmetic modules in the group phase.
+VisUAL allows `OFFSET` to be a register, numerical expressions (eg: `#4+4`) or shifted register. **I allow register and literals, will fix soon.** Numerical expression: will integrate with arithmetic modules in the group phase.
+Shifted registers: will integrate with shift modules in the group phase.
-VisUAL allows **negative literals**, do mine?
 DataLoc -> specify what is meant here